-The purpose of this study is to evaluate the safety, tolerability, and PK of orally administered doses of PF-07853578 and placebo in healthy adult males and female participants of non-childbearing potential.
-Female participants will be confirmed not to be of childbearing potential CCI

-[REDACTED], and reproductive toxicity studies with PF-07853578 have not been conducted.
-In male participants, appropriate measures are expected to be followed to minimize potential transfer of PF-07853578 via semen to partners (see [Appendix 4](#)).
+The population planned for this study will be healthy male and female participants.
+Female participants will be confirmed to be of non-childbearing potential, since at the present time embryo-fetal developmental toxicity studies with PF-07293893 have not been conducted.
+In male participants, appropriate measures are expected to be followed to minimize potential transfer of PF-07293893 via semen to partners (see [Appendix 4](#)).

-Because this is the first time PF-07853578 will be administered to humans, an escalating single, oral dose, crossover interleaving design is planned with careful assessment and ongoing review of safety, tolerability, and PK data of PF-07853578.
-In each period, 6 participants are planned to receive PF-07853578, and 2 participants are planned to receive placebo.
-Sentinel dosing will be utilized to ensure that safety and tolerability data in a subset of 2 participants at each dose level supports the testing of additional participants.
-The crossover design permits both within- and between-participants assessments of safety, tolerability, and PK at multiple dose levels and placebo.

-The highest anticipated C{max} and AUC{24} of PF-07853578 will not exceed the pre-defined human exposure stopping limits.
-Furthermore, to permit an unbiased assessment of safety, the administration of both PF-07853578 and placebo in each period will be blind to both site staff (except those involved in preparation of doses) as well as the participants.
-To permit real-time review of the safety, tolerability, and PK data, a limited number of sponsor study team members will be unblinded.
+Given this is the first time PF-07293893 will be administered to humans, an escalating single oral dose crossover design with careful assessment and ongoing review of safety, tolerability and PK data of PF-07293893 is planned.
+Due to the findings of transient clinical signs of cardiovascular and neuropulmonary effects in the non-clinical chronic toxicology studies, neurological examination, RR and body temperature measurement will be performed in this study.
+In addition, a precautionary sentinel dosing will be used.
+The highest anticipated C{max} and AUC{24} of PF-07293893 will not exceed the pre-defined human exposure stopping limits.
+Furthermore, to permit an unbiased assessment of safety, the participants' treatment assignments (active treatment versus placebo) will be blinded to both site staff (except those involved in preparation of doses) as well as the study participants.
+However, to permit real-time review of the safety and PK data, a limited number of sponsor study team members will be unblinded (see [Section 6.4.3](#)).